 Concentration in Studio Art

-Degree requirements for the bachelor of arts in art with a concentration in art history can be found in the SF State bulletin (Studio Art).
+Degree requirements for the bachelor of arts in art with a concentration in studio art can be found in the SF State bulletin (Studio Art).

 Concentration in Art History and Studio Art